bvskp-projects/YoloGraph/README.md

 yolog, short for YoloGraph.

-## Yolo Setup and Sample Model Training
+## Node Detection Model Setup and Training

-To create the FCA/FCB yolo dataset, clone the yolov5 directory, and train a model see below.
+To create the FCA/FCB node detection dataset, clone the yolov5 directory, and train a model see below.
 Yolov5 package dependencies were already installed with requirements.txt above.
 Download the pre-trained yolov5s.pt model from their github.
 ```sh
 python yolo_init.py
 cd yolov5
 python train.py --img 640 --epochs 100 --data ../yolo_dataset.yaml --weights ../pretrained_models/yolov5s.pt
 ```

-## Text Setup and Sample Model Training
+## Text Recognition Model Setup and Training

 Download the text_data.zip file from the google drive, extract it to text_data/ directory.
 Download the pre-trained TRBA-case sensitive model.
 Then run the code below to create the text_dataset_lmdb, and clone the deep-text-recognition-benchmark directory.
 ```sh